OuluBSD/libtopside/README.md

 - the most modern architectural choices of what can be

 The biggest challenges:
-- cannot use ready-made libraries if they have too many dependencies
+- cannot use existing libraries if they have too many dependencies
 - no compatibility with native GUI libraries and experiences
-- no ready-made solutions that could be used as advice
+- no existing solutions that could be used as advice

-### How to compile
+## How to compile

-#### In FreeBSD
+### In FreeBSD
 This is an example to build the BuggyCar project in the examples directory.
 Modify it to your needs.
 System-wide installation doesn't exist.

 You might want to test other packages in examples and reference directories.
 However, note that they probably won't build, because this whole repository is in very alpha state still.